What is the difference between ‘imposing upon’ and ‘blending in’ with an environment?

 We are seeking a conversation.

-About The Tenderloin National Forest, the site of our second work in progress:
+About The Tenderloin National Forest, the site of this site-specific version:

 Luggage Store Co-Artistic Directors/Artists Darryl Smith and Laurie Lazer of the luggage store have been working to transform Cohen Alley since 1989 from a place emblazed in a health-hazardous cesspool of bodily fluids and other dumped items, non-supervised open-air chemical experiments and illicit – criminal activities — to a vibrant community commons where people of all ages can gather for public art, performance, experimental art projects, and classes and activities… Driven by experimentation, cooperation, volunteerism and inclusion, dialogue and food.

 “Without Us” was made possible with funding from the San Francisco Arts Commission’s Cultural Equity Grants program and from the Zellerbach Family Fund.
 Thank you very much to our funders!
 Also, a special thank you to the Luggage Store for inviting us into the forest!

 Cast is a mixture of students, community members and inkBoat members:

 Performers: Dana Iova-Koga, Dylan Bolles , Edward Schocker , Jason Ditzian , Suki O’Kane , Peiling Kao , Dohee Lee, Nadia Oka, Gretchen Jude, Jeanie-Aprille Tang, Joy Cosculluela, Katherine McGinity, Kim Ip, Lynn Huang , Martha Coates, Sophia Colmenarez, Stephan Haluska, Trey Donovan, Darryl Smith